auth0/docs/articles/users/migrations/azure-access-control.md

 * __Connection Name__: A descriptive name for the connection.
 * __Email Domains__: (Optional) A comma-separated list of valid domains.
 Only needed if you want to use the [Lock login widget](/libraries/lock).

 Next, either enter your WS-Federation server URL in the __ADFS URL__ field or upload a Federation Metadata file.

 If you set a WS-Federation server URL, Auth0 will retrieve the Federation Metadata endpoint and import the required parameters, certificates, and URLs.
+You must make sure that the URL is publicly accessible and the SSL certificate on your ADFS installation is valid.

 ![New Connection](/media/articles/connections/enterprise/ws-fed/new.png)